hgb-bin-proteomics/CandidateVectorSearch/benchmarks.md

 We ran benchmarks for different database sizes (different number of candidate peptides to be considered) to assess how that influences performance of the different methods.
 Furthermore, every benchmark is run five times to get a more comprehensive overview of computation times.
+The averages are plotted below, with error bars denoting standard deviation.

 For all benchmarks we search 1001 spectra (this is specifically selected to see if batched multiplication has influence on performance) and return the top 100